 "Dear friends and customers,

 I promise you the vast majority of food service workers were already practicing proper hygiene prior to the existence of this virus!
 Having taken the ServeSafe class I know!
 We are doubling down on sanitizing all surfaces and continue to wear gloves and wash our hands constantly.
 All of our employees are well.
 We’re doing a huge amount of take out orders, so call your lunch in and we’ll make it to go.
 Heck, we’ll even bring it out to your car if needed.
 Just let us know.

 It’s a scary time to own a restaurant right now.
 Thank you for your continued patronage.

 There are ways you can help keep our businesses original.
-While dining out in crowded restaurants is no longer allowed, take out, drive thrus and delivery from many local restaurants is an option in Rowan County.
-Visit our small businesses page to learn which restaurants are currently offering these options.
+If you choose not to dine in dining rooms, take out, drive thrus and delivery from many local restaurants is an option in Rowan County.
 If you'd really like to make our local restaurants smile, buy gift cards, order take out and tip the same amount as you would have when dining in, and encourage your friends to do the same.